10xtraders/Cloud-Native-TSaaS-Platform-for-Freqtrade-AI-Enhanced-Developer-Controlled/README.md

 - We use Freqtrade (GPLv3) as the core engine
 - Our platform is a hosted service — no code redistribution = GPL compliant
 - Your strategies and API keys stay private — we never log or share them
-- You can export your logic anytime, including Dockerfile templates for self-hosting

 ---

 ### 📈 Who It’s For

-- Developers who want to focus on strategy, not infrastructure
+- Developers and Traders who want to focus on strategy, not infrastructure
 - Algo traders looking for AI tooling without black-box lock-in
-- Teams or creators running multiple bots who need real-time oversight
 - Freqtrade users who want an upgrade path to production trading

 ---